Helping Client Partners With Four Big Challenges

 According to our Human Resource and Talent Acquisition partners, the following four challenges are some of the most prevalent they face.
 Each of these challenges has a prescription solution that we're experts at providing.

-Attracting Top Talent in a Candidate Scarcity Market
+Attracting Top HR Talent in a Scarcity Candidate Market

 Employers are using an "active candidate" strategy hoping to hire passive candidates.
 An active candidate strategy is ineffective in a talent scarcity market!
 Job posts, emails and LinkedIn inmails receive a very low response rate.
 Candidates don't view these opportunities as true career moves.